neoforged/Documentation/docs/datamaps/index.md

 You can query a data map value using `Holder#getData(DataMapType)`.
 If that object doesn't have a value attached, the method will return `null`.

 :::note
-Only reference holders will return a value in that method. `Named` holders will **not**.
+Only reference holders will return a value in that method. `Direct` holders will **not**.
 Generally, you will only encounter reference holders (which are returned by methods such as `Registry#wrapAsHolder`, `Registry#getHolder` or the different `builtInRegistryHolder` methods).
 :::

 To continue the example above, we can implement our intended behaviour as follows: